gddickinson/Matlab_code/README.md

 # Matlab_code
- Random MATLAB and OCTAVE code
+ Various MATLAB and OCTAVE code samples used for testing